hkfuertes/AAWirelessDongle/README.md

 That should be it.
 Insert the SD card and connect the board to the car.
 Make sure to use a data cable, with the USB OTG enabled port.

-On your phone, open Bluetooth settings and pair a new device called "AAGW".
+On your phone, open Bluetooth settings and pair a new device called "AAWirelessDongle".
 Once paired, it should automatically start the Wireless Android Auto on the car screen.

 From the next time, it should automatically connect to your phone, no need to pair again.
 Make sure your Bluetooth and Wifi are enabled on the phone.